 Recently, I developed a small tool using Bun.
-During the process, I felt that installing Bun might pollute my local environment, as these rapidly evolving tools update frequently.
+During the process, I felt that installing Bun might pollute my local environment, as these rapidly evolving tools get updated frequently.
 I don't like having to uninstall or upgrade after installation.
 So, after some research and with the help of AI, I deployed the Bun.js environment on my local machine using Docker.

 Install Docker#